Indonesia Drawing Visitors From India

-Indonesia has been a favorite holiday destination for decades, with tourists from Australia and Southeast Asia mainly flocking to the resort island of Bali.
-But with a string of government campaigns, the industry is expected to diversify quickly in the coming years.
+Indonesia has been a favorite holiday destination for decades, with tourists from Australia and Southeast Asia mainly flocking to Bali.
+But with a string of government campaigns, the industry is expected to diversify quickly.

-Already the benefits of these changes can be seen, with foreign visits to Indonesia growing 19.34 percent in the first quarter of the year compared to the same period a year earlier.
+Foreign visits to Indonesia grew at 19.34 percent in the first quarter of the year.
 Meanwhile, Thailand, with which Indonesia has always competed with for tourist dollars, grew just 6.97 percent.

 New trends are driving this rapid growth, particularly a rise in Indian tourists, who are now outpacing Japanese and British visitors, a renewed focus on events and the development of the local halal tourism industry.